dialex/JColor/README.md

 JPrinter  Copyright (C) 2011  Diogo Nunes
 This program is licensed under the terms of the MIT License and it comes with ABSOLUTELY NO WARRANTY.
 For more details check LICENSE.

-###Future Work

-- Create a FilePrinter, an implementation that prints to a file rather than a terminal.